VOLUNTEER WITH THE REAL UGANDA

 What follows is information about what we do and why we do it.

-Notice how proud we are of Uganda.
-Everyone involved with The Real Uganda lives and works in Uganda.
-We’re intimately involved in life here.
+- We are incredibly proud of Uganda.
+That’s because we’re intimately involved with life here.
+Everyone at The Real Uganda lives and works in Uganda.

 And we want you to join us.

 WHO WE ARE

 The Real Uganda is a non-profit organization that sources international volunteers for locally-led, community-based initiatives in Uganda.
 We pride ourselves on offering mutually beneficial cultural exchange programs.

 Communities get helping hands and exposure to the outside world.
 Volunteers learn a new culture and approach to life.